Hamburger

 Employees are entitled to receive an indemnification in addition to the final wages.
 Such indemnification is calculated as follows:

-• For employees on indefinite employment agreements earning less than 10 minimum legal monthly wages (COP11,600,000 million – approximately USD2,400 – for 2023), the compensation is 30 days of salary for the first year of service and 20 days of salary for each additional year of service (proportional to the fraction of a year).
+• For employees on indefinite employment agreements earning less than 10 minimum legal monthly wages (for the year COP13 million; approximately USD3,380), the compensation is 30 days of salary for the first year of service and 20 days of salary for each additional year of service (proportional to the fraction of a year).

 • For employees on indefinite employment agreements earning 10 minimum legal wages or more, the compensation is 20 days of salary for the first year of service and 15 days of salary for each additional year of service (proportional to the fraction of a year).